General Foundations of Algebra

 • Can you solve the problem using another representation?

-• How do we ensure that this solution is true?
+• How do we make sure that this solution is true?

 • Would this approach work with other numbers?
 Always?